stewcop23/story/README.md

-# fluffy-lamp
+# A Horror story
-its a story
-a horror story
-based in japan
+a horror story that is set in modern day japan, told from the perspective of a starved spirit.